vpng2019/vpng2019/README.md

-# Hello, I'm Vishal 👋
+# Vishal Sharma - Senior Cloud Integration Architect & Project Manager

 **Microsoft Certified Technology Specialist (MCTS)** with over **15+ years** of in-depth IT experience in architecting, developing, and delivering scalable cloud-based and on-premises enterprise solutions using **Microsoft Azure and Microsoft BizTalk Server**.